panzi/service-runner/README.md

                                        process scheduling priority PRIORITY.
                                        From -20 (maximum priority) to +19
                                        (minimum priority).
+       -r, --rlimit=RES:SOFT[:HARD]    Run service with given resource limits.
+                                       This option can be defined multiple
+                                       times.
+SOFT/HARD may be an integer or "INFINITY".
+RES may be an integer or one of these names: AS, CORE, CPU, DATA, FSIZE, LOCKS, MEMLOCK, MSGQUEUE, NICE,
+                                       NOFILE, NPROC, RSS, RTPRIO, RTTIME,
+                                       SIGPENDING, STACK
+                                       Note that it is not checked if calling setrlimit() in the child process will
+                                       succeed before forking the child.
+This
+                                       means if it doesn't succeed there will be a crash-restart-loop.
+                                       See: man setrlimit
        -k, --umask=UMASK               Run service with umask UMASK.
 Octal values only.
            --crash-sleep=SECONDS       Wait SECONDS before restarting service.